TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 >* In the expression box type the GREL ```"http://api.crossref.org/journals/"+value```
 >* Click 'OK'
 >
 >You should see a message at the top on the OpenRefine screen indicating it is fetching some data, and how far it has got.
 Wait for this to complete.
 Fetching data for a single row should take only ten seconds or so, but fetching data for all rows will take longer.
-You can speed this up by modifying the "Throttle Delay" setting in the 'Add column by fetching URLs' dialog which controls the delay between each URL request made by OpenRefine.
+You can speed this up by modifying the "Throttle Delay" setting in the `Add column by fetching URLs` dialog which controls the delay between each URL request made by OpenRefine.
 This is defaulted to a rather large 5000 milliseconds (5 seconds).
 >
 >At this point you should have a new cell containing a long text string in a format called 'JSON' (JavaScript Object Notation).
 >
 >OpenRefine has a function for extracting data from JSON (sometimes referred to as 'parsing' the JSON).
 The 'parseJson' function is explained in more detail at [https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions).
 >
->* In the new column you've just added use the dropdown menu to access 'Edit column -> Add column based on this column'
+>* In the new column you've just added use the dropdown menu to access `Edit column -> Add column based on this column`
 >* Add a name for the new column e.g. "Journal Title"
 >* In the Expression box type the GREL ```value.parseJson()["message"]["title"]```
 >* You should see in the Preview the Journal title displays
 >
 >The reason for using 'Add column based on this column' is simply that this allows you to retain the full JSON and extract further data from it if you need to.
-If you only wanted the title and did not need any other information from the JSON you could use 'Edit cells -> Transform...' with the same GREL expression.
+If you only wanted the title and did not need any other information from the JSON you could use `Edit cells -> Transform...` with the same GREL expression.
 {: .challenge}

 ## Reconciliation services